kxdang/kiendang.me/content/blog/089-mind-over-matter/index.md

 Likewise, a patient waiting to be tucked in for another sleep study at the clinic told me he was surprised to see a young fellow in for a study and said that sleep apnea machines are meant for bigger people like himself.

-I was confused and he told me that larger folks tend to snore more and thus, have their airways blocked at night which causes them to wake up at night.
+I was confused and he told me that larger folks tend to snore more and thus, have their airways blocked which causes them to wake up at night.
 At the same time he also raved about how his machine gave him the best sleep he had in years.
 Thus, adding to excitement of finally getting a machine to help me sleep.

 I thought it would be super cool to have full blanket coverage over my head while I slept with a tube in my nose and machine helping me breathe externally.
 My girlfriend was not amused at the idea.

 After the results came in, my sleep medicine specialist looked at my graph and simply told me that I had a common problem he'd seen in many young patients, it was simply just "stress".
 He told me that I should try taking 5mg of melatonin at night to see if that helped and report back to him after 6 months of taking it.

 Bummer!
-I didn't get my sleep machine, but now I know for sure its not sleep apnea.
+I didn't get my sleep machine, but now I'm able to confirm its not sleep apnea.
 At the time, I didn't *feel* stressed, but I decided to step back and reflect on what I was going through.

 Leaving my steady full-time job for something unknown and having a health crisis that left me recovering for 4 months really did put a dent in my plans and timeline.
 Perhaps this fear of the unknown led me to having poor sleep and thus increased my stress levels which in turn caused more restless sleep and the cycle never stops.

 I mentioned that I didn't feel stressed, but my body was going through physical stress.
-Stress can take many different forms and maybe when I slept, my brain had an internal stressor that it couldn't get rid of.
+Stress can take many different forms and maybe when I slept, my brain had an internal stressor that it couldn't get rid of, causing me to toss and turn and keeping me unrested.
 Too many unknowns for it to handle and I had no good system to unwind.

 So, I took it one step at a time, controlling what I could.
-I took my melatonin as directed and felt drowsy every night.
-It didn't seem to help because I woke up with a melatonin hangover and led me to feeling groggy the whole day.
+I took my melatonin as directed by my doctor and felt drowsy every night.
+It didn't seem to help because I woke up with a melatonin hangover which led me to feeling groggy the whole day.

-The next step I took was applying the techniques for stress management I read in a book called [The Power of Full Engagement](/008-managing-energy/).
+The next step I took was applying the techniques for stress management in a book I read called [The Power of Full Engagement](/008-managing-energy/).
 There were only 2 main things I took from the book in the stress management section:

 1. Meditation - this helps calms the mind, allows you to let your mind rant and unwind while you focus on your breath which reduces stress
 2. Running - generates dopamine and tires out my energy to sleep better and help build more energy in the long run

-Great, now that I started implementing my de-stressing techniques, I started focus on my environment and help turn it in my favour when it came to study time.
+Now that I started implementing my de-stressing techniques, I started focus on my environment and help turn it in my favour when it came to study time.

 ## <center>Increasing focus and concentration</center>
 As James Clear says in Atomic Habits, your environment impacts your behaviour.